 Qualifying employment is considered to be working an average of more than 24 hours per week during the employment period.

-The tax credit may only be claimed by the corporation based on qualified expenditures paid during the first 12-month period of qualified employment.
-The credit must be claimed in the taxation year in which the last day of the 12-month period of employment falls.
+The tax credit may only be claimed by the corporation based on qualified expenditures paid during the first twelve-month period of qualified employment.
+The credit must be claimed in the taxation year in which the last day of the twelve-month period of employment falls.
 The minimum employment period to qualify for the GTTC is six consecutive months.

 Consecutive periods of employment by two or more associated corporations is considered to be one continuous period of employment.